LinguaLatina/textbook/docs/topics/unit1/principalparts/index.md

 ### Examples of principal parts

 Principal parts are listed in order, 1-4.
-Memorize these the principal parts of these twelve common verbs that you will see repeatedly in reading Hyginus.
+Memorize these the principal parts of these thirteen common verbs that you will see repeatedly in reading Hyginus.

 - amō, amāre, amāvī, amātus - to love
 - audiō, audīre, audīvī, audītus - to hear